College Football on CBS Sports: 1980s

-1984–1990
+In 1984, on Thanksgiving weekend, CBS broadcast the famous Hail Flutie game.

 In 1984, after the U.S. Supreme Court invalidated the NCAA contract in NCAA v.
 Board of Regents of the University of Oklahoma, and the University of Georgia, the College Football Association was formed to handle affairs between television networks and college football programs, the result was an exclusive contract with ABC that granted the network rights to all CFA partner conference games and the games of most major independents.
 However, the Big Ten and Pac-10 conferences were not included in this package, and signed their own agreement with CBS.
 Miami also reached an agreement for CBS to televise its most important home games, and in 1985, the Atlantic Coast Conference was added to CBS' list of college football properties.
 In 1985, Musburger took over the role of lead play-by-play voice, with Parseghian moving to the booth with him.
 Jim Nantz succeeded Musburger as studio host.

 In 1987, CBS took over the CFA contract, which it would hold until 1990.
 CBS' tendency during this period was to air one marquee game each week, such as the legendary 1988 "Catholics vs Convicts" matchup between Notre Dame and Miami, though regional telecasts would occasionally be aired.
 For 1987 and 1988, Pat Haden joined Musburger in the booth, with John Dockery manning the sidelines.
 Nantz hosted what was now known as the "Prudential College Football Report", which was mostly a roundup of the day's scores and top headlines (including those in other sports), though sometimes key figures in the sport would be interviewed.
 Verne Lundquist, Tim Brant, Dick Stockton, Steve Zabriskie and Brad Nessler also called games for CBS during the CFA period.
 In 1989, Nantz became lead play-by-play announcer, but Haden remained the lead analyst for that year, being replaced by Brant in 1990.

+1990s

 After 1990, ABC obtained exclusive network coverage of regular season college football, as it won back the CFA and retained the Pac-10/Big Ten rights.

-1991–1994

 As the 1990s began, CBS' Division I-A college football coverage was reduced to its bowl game contracts, which it had with the then-John Hancock (reverted to Sun Bowl in 1994), Cotton and the then-Blockbuster bowls.
 However, it lost the rights to the Cotton Bowl to NBC after the 1992 game, leaving the network with just two bowl games to round out its college football coverage.
 CBS televised Major League Baseball from 1990 to 1993, so as a result the network was not without major sports coverage on Saturdays during the fall after the loss of college football.
 In 1994 and 1995, after losing the MLB contract and its NFL contract, trying but failing to buy NHL rights, and still unable to secure a college football contract, CBS did not have any major sports coverage in the fall.
 (In desperation, the network began talks with the Canadian Football League, but nothing came of them.)